 New energies: Arkema's commitment for tomorrow

-Arkema materials used in solar panels, wind tubine blades and electric batteries support society's transition to new energies.
+Arkema materials used in solar panels, wind turbine blades and electric batteries support society's transition to new energies.
 Global needs for energy are growing year by year.
 To meet this demand and tackle dwindling resources, innovating and optimizing existing technologies is becoming a matter of urgency, linked with the UN's sustainable development goal (SDG 7) "Ensure access to affordable, reliable, sustainable and modern energy for all".
 Focus on these new materials developed by the Arkema's R&D.

 Worldwide, green energies posted record growth.
 Investments totaled $241.6 billion in 2017.
 For the fifth consecutive year, there was twice more investment in new renewable power capacity than in fossil fuel generating capacity, according to the Renewables 2016 Global Status Report.

 In the booming market of the new energies, we partner with specialized laboratories, industry and end-users to conduct our research.